 It is advisable to make a note of the basic settings.
 These can then be used a starting point for subsequent settings and as a safeguard against unintentional changes.

-6.5.11.1 Adjusting the Suntour fork steel suspension
+6.5.12.1 Adjusting the Suntour fork steel suspension Only applies to pedelecs with this equipment

 1 You will find the sag setting wheel (1) beneath the plastic cover on the crown.
 Remove the plastic cover.